-With that out of the way, let's shed some light on why the associate product manager role even exists in the first place.
+Now that we have this understanding of APM responsibilities, let's shed some light on why the associate product manager role even exists in the first place.

 There are two main reasons why an organization would want to hire associate product managers:

-- For starters, when an organization is mature enough, they’ll start focusing on how to capture talent early on.
-Since qualified product managers can be difficult to acquire, organizations use the associate product manager role to bring junior talent into the - then train them into the product manager that they need.
+- When an organization is mature enough, it’ll start focusing on how to capture talent early on.
+Since qualified product managers can be difficult to acquire, organizations use the associate product manager role to bring junior talent into the company.
+From there, they then train them into the product manager that they need.